LilianGong/AmazonAlexaAnalysis/readme.md

 1. [Greeting] Bot greeting user, such as:

    > “Hi, this is an Alexa Prize Socialbot.
 Good evening!
 Hello there”
    > “Hi, this is an Alexa Prize Socialbot.
 Good afternoon!
 Glad to talk to you!”

 2. [Emotion] Bot asking for user current emotion status, such as:

    > “Hi, this is an Alexa Prize Socialbot.
-How are you today? ”
+How are you today?”
    > “No problem.
 I said, How are you today?”

 3. [Next-topic] Bot asking users for next topic to talk about, such as:

    > “Thank you <user name>.
 Any topic interests you?
-We can talk about music, movies, and I can also tell jokes!.”
+We can talk about music, movies, and I can also tell jokes!”
    > “Thank you <user name>.
 What would you like to chat about?
-Many people share what's going on in their life..”
+Many people share what's going on in their life.”

 4. [Plan] Bot asking users for the plans they have, such as:
    > “Great!
 Glad to get to know you, <username>!
 What's your plan for today?”
    > “Nice to connect with you again, <username>!
 What are you doing this weekend?”

 Then, according to categorize bot prompts, each conversation is organized in a manner that the user (first) response is treated as an individual data point towards a specific bot prompt category.
 For example, for user A, his/her conversation with bot will be recorded as A’s first responses towards each 4 categories of bot prompts.